tbarke/BioSimulator/README.md

 for a generic explanation of the simulation and cell strategy, see below

-The main simulation settings, cell strategy types, enviornments, stress rates
+The main simulation settings, cell strategy types, enviornments, stress rates are set in testbench.py.
+It will simulate it for a certain time and record and save the cell locations, concentrations, bound receptors, cell counts, and other parameters in the Data folder according to the data and cell run name.
+It will then take in cell signal information and compute the informaiton rate estimates and cell growth estimates.
+Finally it will output the results in the Results folder into .pdfs for the simulation parameters.

+Other functions possible create a .gif file of the simulation concentrations and cells over simulated time, create a heat map of internal molecule counts, etc.

 -----------------------------------
 Cell Simulation: